sadoe3/sadoe3.github.io/_posts/C++/C++_Primer/2023-12-09-primer-chapter12.md

     a = doCopy(3);
     std::cout << *a << std::endl;       // prints 3
     ```
+- if you want to move the ownership, we can perform `std::move` operation on `std::unique_ptr` objects
 - like `std::shared_ptr`, it's possible to provide custom `deleter` function for `std::unique_ptr`

 ### Exceptions regarding unique_ptr